Carly Fiorina: AT&T and Lucent

-In 1980, Fiorina joined AT&T as a management trainee, selling telephone services to big federal agencies.
-In 1990, she became the company's first female officer as senior vice president overseeing the company's hardware and systems division, eventually heading its North American operations.
+In 1980, Fiorina joined AT&T as a management trainee, selling telephone services to large federal agencies.
+In 1990, she became the company's first female officer; she was named senior vice president and oversaw the company's hardware and systems division.
+She later headed the company's North American operations.

-In 1995, Fiorina led corporate operations for Lucent Technologies, Inc., a spin-off from AT&T of its Western Electric and Bell Labs divisions into a new company.
+In 1995, Fiorina led corporate operations for Lucent Technologies, Inc., a spin-off of AT&T's Western Electric and Bell Labs divisions.
 In that capacity, she reported to Lucent chief executive Henry B. Schacht.
 She played a key role in planning and implementing the 1996 initial public offering of a successful stock and company launch strategy.
 The spin-off became one of the most successful IPOs in U.S. history, raising 3 billion.

 Later in 1996, Fiorina was appointed president of Lucent's consumer products sector.
 In 1997, she was named group president for Lucent's USD19 billion global service-provider business, overseeing marketing and sales for the company's largest customer segment.
 That year, Fiorina chaired a USD2.5 billion joint venture between Lucent's consumer communications and Royal Philips Electronics, under the name Philips Consumer Communications (PCC).
-In the edition of October 12, 1998, of Fortune magazine, Fiorina was named "The Most Powerful Woman in American Business".
+In the October 12, 1998 edition of Fortune, Fiorina was described as "The Most Powerful Woman in American Business".

-Lucent added 22,000 jobs and revenues grew from US$19 billion to US$38 billion and the company's market share increased in every region for every product.
-According to Fortune magazine, Lucent increased sales by lending money to their own customers, writing that "In a neat bit of accounting magic, money from the loans began to appear on Lucent's income statement as new revenue while the dicey debt got stashed on its balance sheet as an allegedly solid asset".
+Lucent added 22,000 jobs, revenues grew from US$19 billion to US$38 billion, and the company's market share increased in every region for every product.
+According to Fortune, Lucent increased sales by lending money to their own customers: "In a neat bit of accounting magic, money from the loans began to appear on Lucent's income statement as new revenue while the dicey debt got stashed on its balance sheet as an allegedly solid asset".
 Lucent's stock price grew 10-fold.